 Students in the BSN program are responsible for meeting degree requirements.
-Though the School of Nursing makes every attempt to provide students with academic advising and program planning assistance, the students are accountable for complying with all published academic policies related to the BSN program.
-There are three program options for completion of BSN degree requirements.
-To be eligible for graduation from the Bachelor of Science in Nursing program, students must complete a minimum overall number of credit hours required for the degree, as well as a minimum number of credit hours which must reflect nursing major courses. dependent upon program option which they are pursuing.
+The School of Nursing makes every attempt to provide students with academic advising and program planning assistance.
+The students are accountable for complying with all published academic policies related to the BSN program.
+To be eligible for graduation from the Bachelor of Science in Nursing program, students must complete a minimum overall number of credit hours required for the degree, as well as a minimum number of credit hours which must reflect nursing major courses, dependent upon program option which they are pursuing.
 Credits earned in remedial learning skill courses do not count towards the credit hour requirement.
 Credits from successfully repeated courses can only be used once toward the overall credit hours needed for the BSN degree.